arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 #emph[Visualization:] CA

-#emph[Writing - original draft:] CA, MJF
+#emph[Writing - original draft:] CA

-#emph[Writing - review and editing:] all authors.
+#emph[Writing - review and editing:] all authors

 === Conflicts of Interest and Financial Disclosures The authors declare no conflicts of interest.

 === Data Access, Responsibility, and Analysis
 Callum Arnold and Dr. Matthew J. Ferrari had full access to all the data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
-Callum Arnold and Dr. Matthew J. Ferrari (Department of Biology, Pennsylvania State University) conducted the data analysis.
+Callum Arnold (Department of Biology, Pennsylvania State University) conducted the data analysis.

 === Data Availability
 All code and data for the simulations can be found at #link("https://github.com/arnold-c/OutbreakDetection")